Joi/jibot3/README.md

 	...

 # Slack Bot Creation
-Here is a good introdocution and instructions for creating and configuring a slack bot: https://api.slack.com/bot-users.
+Here is a good introduction and instructions for creating and configuring a slack bot: [Slack Bot User Overview](https://api.slack.com/bot-users).

 ## Recommended: Using [Socket Mode](https://app.slack.com/app-settings/T01LN1N5H60/A01LUFAPUFK/socket-mode)
 Socket Mode is convenient, and is likely to work to serve jibot's needs for a while.
 Socket Mode allows for slack events to be "listened for" on your local computer without requiring a stable and internet-reachable dns name or IP address endpoint.
 Without socket mode, you'll need